alibaba/bifrostui/packages/bui-core/src/DesktopDatePicker/index.en-US.md

 ### Disable Popup

-Use `disableOpenPicker` to disable the popup selection feature.
-The date can only be changed by input.
+Use `disableOpenPicker` to disable the popup feature, allowing date changes only through input.

 ```tsx
 import { DesktopDatePicker, Stack } from '@bifrostui/react';